dogukanonder/gender-voice-recognizer/README.md

 The file format must be .wav

-Lodz University of Technology - Signal Processing Project 26.06.2024
+Lodz University of Technology - Signal Processing Group Project 26.06.2024